 Looking for a reliable spot to see wild crocodiles close to Port Douglas?
 The newly constructed Mowbray Footbridge is located just outside of the shire on the main highway and is one of the best places to catch a glimpse of these impressive reptiles.

 Crocs usually bask on the river banks during low tide.
 Out of the maybe dozen times I've stopped by here, I've seen crocodiles 7 times, which is a pretty good ratio.
-However forget it if you're planning to come here during high tide as they'll be beneath the surface.
+However, forget it if you're planning to come here during high tide as they'll be beneath the surface.

 20. Go Waterfall Chasing Around Port Douglas

 Did you know that the Tropical North is Australia's waterfall hotspot?
 There are dozens of epic rainforest waterfalls to explore in this area, each offering a perfect place to cool off in the heat.
+My favourite waterfalls that are close to Port Douglas are:

 21. Enjoy a Sunset Catamaran Sail